silkieMoth/eds220-2024-in-class/README.md

-# eds220-2024-in-class
-In-class work for the EDS 220 MEDS course.

 # EDS 220 In-Class Repository
 This repository hosts all the work completed in-class by Joshua Paul Cohen during the EDS 220 - *Working with Environmental Datasets* lectures.
 ## Course Information